bvaughn/react-virtualized/docs/Masonry.md

 * Each item can have a unique, lazily-measured height.
 * The width of all items in a column must be equal.
 (Items may not span multiple columns.)
 * The left position of all items within a column must align.
+* Cell measurements must be synchronous.
+Size impacts layout and async measurements would require frequent layout invalidation.
+Support for this may be added in the future but for now the use of the `CellMeasurer` render callback's async `measure` parameter is not supported.

 ### Prop Types
 | Property | Type | Required? | Description |